 IRI delivers XML and other file conversion functionality in several products.
 Choose based on need:

 XML File Conversion Only

 Use the free Lite edition of IRI NextForm to convert huge, flat XML files* to other formats (like CSV, LDIF, COBOL, text, etc.), or from those other formats into XML.
-If your XML files are semi-structured or more unstructured, use the dark data discovery wizard to search and structure the elements you need based on pattern matches, or upgrade to the NextForm Legacy Edition to view the your source files in the data source explorer using a specialized XML driver.
+If your XML files are semi-structured or more unstructured, you can use the:

 NextForm includes an XML file parser to automatically create the XDEF field layouts used in the file conversion scripts.
 NextForm also supports data type conversion at the field level, and the remapping of record layouts.
-NextForm file definitions also work in the CoSort SortCL program.
-Easily upgrade to CoSort for fast transformation and custom reporting.
+NextForm job definitions also work in CoSort SortCL and Voracity if you later decide to upgrade!

 - filtering (select, scrub, links to DQ tools)